HammadMal/ADA_Project/readme.md

 ## Contribution Guidelines
 - Follow best coding practices and keep commits descriptive.
 - Maintain a clean repository (no unnecessary files like backup, autosave, metadata).
-- Create feature branches for major changes before merging to `main`.
+- Create feature branches for major changes before merging to `master`.

 ## References
 - Roditty, L. (2023). *New Algorithms for All Pairs Approximate Shortest Paths*.
 STOC 2023.